 13. Not seeing other people’s work

-It’s actually a mistake that you should definitely avoid making because you have to have knowledge about what’s going on in the photography industry.
+The best way to improve your own skills is by observing what other photographers are doing.
+As we said before, staying in a box won’t achieve anything.
+You have to get out, take inspiration, look at other people’s work, seeing what people are doing to stay in the game.
+It’s actually a common photography mistake that you should definitely avoid making because you have to have knowledge about what’s going on in the photography industry.
 You don’t necessarily have to copy their work but a general observation can help you in identifying the wrongs you are doing or what else you can do to improve your work.

 14. Using the wrong lens

 Before doing photography, you must know your equipment.
-A lot of people use the wrong lens for wrong purposes.
-For example, a telephoto lens is used to take pictures of subjects far from the photographer.
+A lot of people use the wrong lens for the wrong purposes.
+For example, a telephoto lens is used for taking pictures of subjects far from the photographer.
 Now, you can’t use a wide-angle lens for that.
-It is not only unprofessional but also affects the final result as you won’t be able to capture a clear image.
-So, you must know when to use a prime lens, a macro lens, or a telephoto lens.

-While working on other things like furnishing skills and making money from them, photographers tend to miss out on creating an online presence of themselves.
-If your aim is to just do photography for passion, then don’t bother creating a portfolio website but if it is serious business and you want to establish yourself as a brand then you have to have a presence over the internet.
+This one is about a mistake that is pretty common among photographers who keep their photos offline.
+That era is gone when a photographer had to keep a big folder containing his work.
+Also, it is so 2016 to keep your portfolio in a pen drive.
+You have to have a design portfolio website to gain attention to your work and create ease for yourself.
+A portfolio website should be a go-to page for potential clients and businesses where they can check out a photographer’s work.
+While working on other things like furnishing skills and making money from them, photographers tend to miss out on creating an online presence.
+If your aim is to just do photography for passion, then don’t bother making a portfolio website, but if it is serious business and you want to establish yourself as a brand, then you have to have a presence over the internet.

-The photography mistakes mentioned above are not something very significant.
-They are the little things that add up and create a barrier for a photographer and stop them from growing.
-The scary part is that both beginner and professional photographers can become victim of such mistakes.
-So, it’s never too late or too early to avoid such mistakes and save yourself from the trouble that may appear out of nowhere.
+Many Common Photography mistakes a photographer makes daily hold him back from achieving success or making it big.
+But there are things you can do, or precautions you can take in order to avoid such mistakes.
+The Common Photography mistakes mentioned above are not something very significant.
+They are the little things that add up, create a barrier for a photographer, and stop them from growing.
+The scary part is that both beginner and professional photographers can become victims of such mistakes.
+So, it’s never too late or too early to avoid such Common Photography mistakes and save yourself from the trouble that may appear out of nowhere.